princemaple/dg/README.md

 <!-- DOC -->

-Elixir wrapper of `digraph` with a pinch of protocols
+Elixir wrapper of `:digraph` with a pinch of protocols

 ## Highlights